achieve-internet/wsdl_docs/README.md

 ### CUD WSDL Docs via REST (thanks to Services module)
 1. Make sure the services module is enabled
-1. At admin/structure/services/add add your service, select REST as the Server, and save.
-Select HTTP basic authentication for the authentication.
+1. At admin/structure/services/add add your service, select REST as the Server, select HTTP basic authentication for the authentication, and save.
-1. Once you've added your service, click on the Edit Resources configuration option at admin/structure/services for your service
+1. Once you've added your service, click on the Edit Resources configuration option at admin/structure/services for your service.
-1. Under the WSDL resource, select the operations you want to make available (CUD available only right now) and save
+1. Under the WSDL resource, select the operations you want to make available (CUD available only right now) and save.
+1. Make sure you have a user with the permission 'WSDL Docs Operations using Services module'.

 ### cURL commands for the operations enabled by this module:
 Note: Use HTTP Basic Auth for these APIs (Username/password is the credentials for the account with 'WSDL Docs Operations using Services module' permissions setup on DevPortal)*